isabella232/datajoint-file-validator/docs/tutorial/1-validate.md

 Now that we've created an example fileset full of empty files, we can use the File Validator to check that the fileset matches the expected format.

-!!! note
+!!! note "A footnote on terminology"

-    Some terminology before we continue:

     Formally, we call the "expected format" of a fileset its **fileset type**.
     A fileset type is defined by a **manifest**, which is a YAML file that describes the expected structure of the fileset.